Qiqihar Heilongjiang, China Travel Guide

 Discover smaller, less-frequented religious attractions that offer peaceful times and a native spiritual context.

-Step into a local restaurant for dishes that provide for residents, often forgoing a tourist-centric menu.
+Enter a local restaurant for dishes that cater to residents, often forgoing a tourist-centric menu.

 When planning your sightseeing in Qiqihar, keep these practical spots in mind for a smooth visit.